Going Towards The Light

 "I could see my spirit standing before me.
 My spirit was so beautifully perfect, dressed in a white gown that was loose, free-flowing, and below the knee.
 From my spirit there emanated a bright, soft-white halo.
 My spirit was standing six to eight feet from my body.
 It was so strange, for I could see my spirit and my spirit could see my pathetic body.
 I had not an ounce of color and I looked all withered and cold and lifeless.
 My spirit felt warm and so celestial.
 As my spirit slowly moved away, my spirit told my body goodbye, for my spirit saw the light and wanted to go into it.
 The light was like a circular opening that was warm and bright."

-There were 15 other recorded experiences in my research which I have read from the same source and of 17 all in all, I found out one recurring and very interesting observation, that is, they were all drawn towards the LIGHT!
+There were 15 other recorded experiences/researches which I have read from the same source and out of 17 all in all, I found out one recurring and very interesting observation, that is, they were all drawn towards the LIGHT!
 They did not clearly say or claim that it was our Lord, but the vision of light could somehow point to our faith in Jesus as our LIGHT!
 By light, we mean the TRUTH.
 Remember in Scriptures, Jesus said: “I am the WAY, the TRUTH and the LIFE.”
 (John 14:6)

 Two weeks ago, we reflected on the Samaritan woman at the well, and learned the difference between physical and spiritual thirst.
 Last week, through Jesus’ healing of the man born blind, we saw the difference between physical and spiritual blindness.
 Today, the raising of Lazarus illustrates the difference between physical and spiritual death.
 Regardless of the difference, we find Jesus leading His disciples toward Him as their LIGHT!

 Death is a human reality.
 Though a reality, a lot of us seem to avoid the topic about death.
-It is as if a discussion not worth our time and effort.
-Some may be in denial about it: For young people, they would say, “It’s too far-fetched” and for the not-so-young but “young at heart,” they would say, “It may be too soon but let’s talk about other matters than death!”
-And so, we hear it either in funerals or hear it not being taken seriously as being told as a joke:
+It is as if death is a discussion not worth our time and effort.
+Some may be in denial about it: For young people, they would say, “It’s too far-fetched” or to quote the now viral lines from a spring-breaker, “If I get corona, I will get corona!” and for the not-so-young but “young at heart,” they would say, “It may be too soon but let’s talk about other matters than death!”
+And so, we hear it either in funerals or hear it not being taken seriously as being told as a joke like this one:

 A funeral director called a man for further instructions about his mother-in-law’s body.
 “Do you want her embalmed, cremated or buried?”
 “All the three!’ the man answered promptly.
 “Don’t take any chances.”